 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, don’t overlook virtual school as an option.
 While many other states do, Mississippi does not offer a free, full-time online school.
 However, students can enroll in part-time classes at the Mississippi Virtual Public School, and have their fees paid by their local district.

 Mississippi parents can also choose homeschooling; this is a great option if you are looking for a hands-on, highly-customizable approach to your child’s education.
 Homeschooling is the process of parents educating students at home.
 Parents can homeschool in all 50 states.
-Check here for resources about homeschooling specific to Mississippi.
+Check here for a great roundup of resources about homeschooling specific to Mississippi.

 For additional information about school choices in Mississippi, visit these resources:

-Mississippi will celebrate National School Choice Week 2020 with a record-breaking 640 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/mississippi/.
+Mississippi celebrated National School Choice Week 2020 with a record-breaking 640 events and activities across the state.
+Click the button below to learn more about school choice in Mississippi.

 "Shining a spotlight on effective educational options for every child"